Logo

 About

-In the user-centric world of app development, it’s tempting to focus on shipping the latest and greatest features for your users.
-As you satisfy these users, your app becomes increasingly complex, and what used to take ten minutes to code now takes ten hours.
-As a product owner or software developer, you may be experiencing these growing pains, which make it increasingly challenging to manage applications.
-These pains are a direct result of ignoring code refactoring and application optimization, which increases technical debt and business costs.
+In product development, it’s tempting to always ship the latest and greatest features for your users.
+However, if you’re not taking time to manage your code base, you’ll soon realize the app becomes increasingly complex, and what used to take your team ten minutes to update now takes ten hours.
+As a product owner or software developer, these growing pains make it increasingly challenging to manage applications and increase technical debt and business costs.

-Let’s explore why code refactoring is vital to app optimization and when to do it.
+Let’s explore why code refactoring is important, what actually happens when you ignore it, and when you should do it.

 The Risks of Delaying Code Refactors